top of page

 Data Processing

-Data from the field is brought back to the office.
-Here, Make Ready Engineering and Pole Loading Analysis can be performed on the poles.
-So long as complex make ready engineering is not required to complete the project, it can be a One Touch Make Ready project.
-Once this process is complete, a notification will be sent to the applicant by the engineering contractor.
+After data is uploaded to the office, Make Ready and Pole Loading Analysis is run on the poles.
+As long as the engineering doesn't demand complex make ready moves, the application qualifies for one-touch engineering.
+After OTMR is complete, a notification will be sent to the applicant by the engineering contractor.

 Virtual Rideout

-All parties with attachments on the poles in a specific project must have the opportunity to see the engineering that is occurring on the poles and their attachments.
-Rather than going out to the actual project site, Katapult hosts a “Virtual Rideout”, in which all parties can meet virtually to discuss the engineering that will be completed.
+All parties with attachments on the poles in a specific project must have the opportunity to review the proposed engineering for their attachments.
+Rather than going out to the actual project site, Katapult hosts a “Virtual Rideout”, so all attachers can meet virtually to go over construction.

 At this point, the power company will have the opportunity to perform the power space engineering analysis on the affected poles.
 This process may also involve obtaining permits for specific situations, such as railroad crossings.